Daniel J. Vance MS, LPC, NCC

 YOUR RIGHTS: You have the right to full information about your treatment plan and to play an active role in it.
 You have the right to be free from being the subject of discrimination on the basis of race, relation, gender, or other categories while receiving services.
 You have the right to receive a copy of the code of ethics I follow, ask questions about the counseling process, express concerns, obtain a second opinion, terminate counseling, and to contact appropriate state and national organizations if you have doubts or complaints about our work together.
 My license was issued by the Minnesota Board of Behavioral Health and Therapy.
 It's at 2829 University Avenue SE Suite 201, Minneapolis MN, 55414-3250.
 As required by Minnesota statute 144.652, a complete copy of your client rights is available at all times as a handout in my office.

 CONFIDENTIALITY: Confidentiality is maintained as part of the counseling process in accord with my profession's ethical standards.
 Your written authorization is required for release of information or records, such as to your physician.
-Exceptions to confidentiality are made in the event of court order, clear and imminent danger to you or another person, or suspected abuse of children, people with disabilities, or the elderly.
-In addition, as required by Minnesota statute, all LPCs must work under supervision for a period of time after initial licensure.
-My supervisors are John Rapking, a Licensed Marriage and Family Therapist, and Maurice Shoen, LICSW.
-It is possible your particular case may be discussed with either of these two; if this does happen, your name and other identifying information will be masked to protect your identity.
+Exceptions to confidentiality are made in the event of court order, or when you are a harm to yourself or others, or when the therapist learns of suspected abuse of children, people with disabilities, or the elderly.
 Also, I sometimes take notes during sessions.
 This helps me obtain a richer understanding of our work together, which may lead to more effective ways to help you reach your goals.
 All notes are kept in a locked file cabinet.
 You may see these notes at any time.
 They are yours and for your benefit.

 FEES, PAYMENTS, and CANCELLATIONS: My standard cash fee is $90 per hour for a one-hour session.
 The intake session fee is $150 for 90 minutes.
 Payment should be made before you leave each session.
 No charge will be made for brief telephone conversations to schedule, change or confirm appointments.
 If having a Health Savings Account (HSA), you should qualify for reimbursement, but be sure to check with your HSA first.
 For cancellations, try to give 48 hours notice.